appirio-digital/ezbake/README.md

 #### Description

 This command is intended to add `ezbake` support to a project.
 This will create an `.ezbake` folder in the current working directory.
+This command is primarily used by authors who want to enable `ezbake` templating for their users.

 #### Options